 B2B Buying Process

-B2B companies’ extensive buying processes should influence both the goal of your website and the outline of your content strategy.
-Business-to-business customers typically require extensive information before making a purchase and is tasked with creating sales leads through its content.
+B2B companies’ extensive buying processes should influence both your website's goal and your content strategy's outline.
+Business-to-business customers typically require extensive information before making a purchase and are tasked with creating sales leads through its content.

-So, this means they may wish to contact a sales rep for more information, a product sample or demo.
+So this means they may wish to contact a sales rep for more information, a product sample, or a demo.

 B2C Buying Process